 1. Shop for Target Items at Goodwill

 I was in my local Goodwill a few weeks ago and found a Target branded Mossimo shirt on the rack that was brand spanking new.

-My deal radar went off and I asked an employee if they get Target surplus items and she verified that they “do indeed” and they’re actually considered a Target Salvage Store.
+My deal radar went off and I asked an employee if they get Target surplus items regularly, and she verified that they “do indeed” and they’re actually considered a Target Salvage Store.